Enter the 7/7 Score

 Step 5: Doing It All Alone

 Don't look for help from many people.
-This is a mistake because oftentimes each of the people will give you different answers and different pieces of advice that many times contradict what the person before told you.
+This is a mistake.
+Because, oftentimes each of the people will give you different answers.
+Different pieces of advice that many times contradict what the person before told you.
 It can be a real mess.

 Find someone who knows what they are doing and who can prove they are successful at FBA.